bitbar/test-samples/image-recognition/README.md

 - [OpenCV](http://opencv.org/)

-- [Testdroid Akaze](https://github.com/bitbar/akaze) - fork of official Akaze repo with added json support.
+- [Bitbar Akaze](https://github.com/bitbar/akaze) - fork of official Akaze repo with added json support.

 - [jsoncpp](https://github.com/open-source-parsers/jsoncpp.git) -
 used to add json support to the Akaze library.
 This is needed if compiling latest versions of Akaze and OpenCV.